 Use this same technique when correcting blemishes under the eyes as well—if you spot heal too much near those areas, it will leave dark circles behind.

-Finally, if there are still spots on your subject’s face after all else fails, try using radial filters instead of other kinds.
+Finally, if there are still spots on your subject’s face, try using radial filters instead of other kinds.
 They let you paint in whatever tone without affecting surrounding pixels too much.

 Besides, they’re great at evening out skin tones across large areas like cheekbones, without having any noticeable borders between colors like other tools would show up due to their feathered edges.